joshjennings98/joshjennings98.github.io/src/blog/website.md

 <input type="radio" class="radio" id="page2-button">
 ```

 This is all good, except radio buttons don't look like page links.
 We want this webpage to look like a normal website, users should be able to interact with it like they would any other website and a set of radio buttons to switch pages looks a bit stupid.
-To solve this, we will use a simialr technique that we used with the theme toggle, we will hide the radio buttons themselves and rely on the button labels.
+To solve this, we will use a similar technique that we used with the theme toggle, we will hide the radio buttons themselves and rely on the button labels.
 We can make the radio button labels by styling them so they have underlines and so that when a user hovers over them, the mouse pointer changes.
 This way a user will never know they aren't actual links and from an accessability standpoint we will make sure to have good labels.
 We can make links stay the same colour if they have been visited (I never liked them changing colour) and then the page switch buttons will be indistinguishable from normal links.

 ```css
 .page-button {